CarolinaAparicio2001/ADPRO/README.md

 Our repository is structured as follows:

-- In the main directory, you can find our showcase notebook ```showcase_notebook.ipynb```.
+- In the main directory, you can find:
+    -  our showcase notebook ```showcase_notebook.ipynb```.
 It contains an analysis of the data and showcases our findings.
+    -  ```environment.yml```.
+The YAML file contains a list of all the essential dependencies required to run our project.
+    -  ```gitignore```.
+This file contains patterns for Git to ignore, specifically for Python projects.
+It excludes files like byte-compiled code, log files, and local configurations to maintain a clean repository.
+- `docs/`: Contains the documentation files generated with Sphinx:
+  - `class_airplane.rst`: Provides a detailed explanation of the `Airplane` class, outlining the methods for downloading and analyzing airplane data, including retrieving information on specific aircraft and airports.
+  - `conf.py`: This file contains key configurations essential for customizing Sphinx documentation's appearance and structure.
+  - `distance_airports.rst`: This document explains the distance_airports module, including its function to compute the geodesic distance between airports and its usage scenarios.
+  - `distance_function_test.rst`: Describes tests for verifying distance calculations in the `TestDistanceGeo` class, ensuring function accuracy and reliability.
+  - `index.rst`: The navigation page guides users to specific sections in the document.
+  - `make.bat`and `Makefile`: These scripts assist in generating documentation using Sphinx, accommodating various build options and environments.
+  - `modules.rst`: Compiled by Sphinx, this file lists all documented modules in the project, serving as a quick reference.
+- `flight_data/:` Contains our datasets
 - `python_files/`: Contains the python code files:
     - `class_airplane.py`: Python class `Airplane` with several methods was created.
 All the methods used belong to this class.
     - `distance_airports.py`: There is a function called `distance_geo` that calculates the geographical distance between two points using latitude and longitude coordinates.
 It works independently and has robust error handling, returning 0 in case of calculation failures.
     - `distance_function_test.py` : Python class `TestDistanceGeo` where is included the 3 unit tests for the function `distance_geo`from `distance_airports.py`.
-- `flight_data/:` Contains our datasets

 To use the functionalities provided by the `Airplane` class, follow these steps: